MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsMeetingPolicy.md

 ### -NewMeetingRecordingExpirationDays
 Specifies the number of days before meeting recordings will expire and move to the recycle bin.
 Value can be from 1 to 99,999 days.
 Value can also be -1 to set meeting recordings to never expire.

+NOTE: You may opt to set Meeting Recordings to never expire by entering the value -1.

-Note: This parameter isn't yet available to be set.
-We'll publish an updated message center post when the setting is available for modification.
-Please refer to the [roadmap (Feature ID: 84580)](https://www.microsoft.com/microsoft-365/roadmap?searchterms=82057&filters=&searchterms=84580) for more information on its delivery date.
+NOTE: This parameter is available to be set, but will not be effective until this feature gets general availability.
+Please refer to the [roadmap (Feature ID: 84580)](https://www.microsoft.com/microsoft-365/roadmap?filters=&searchterms=84580) for more information on its delivery date.

 ```yaml
 Type: Int32